 The nominal diameter is: 39.00mm

-If the clearance selected is too small, thermal expansion will cause stresses in the ring.
+If the clearance is too small, stresses will arise in the ring due to thermal expansion.
 The piston rings are pressed against the raceway with increased pressure.
 Wear increases and the piston ring can break.
-If the clearance is too high, the compression is minimized.
-So, here too it is very important to carry out the measurement as precisely as possible so that there is no unwanted loss of quality.
+If the clearance is selected too high, the compression is minimized.
+So, here too it is very important to carry out the measurement as precisely as possible so that there is no undesirable loss of quality.

 Installation direction of the piston

-The installation direction of the piston is indicated by an arrow on the piston crown.
-The arrow must point in the direction of the cylinder outlet.
+The direction of installation of the piston is indicated by an arrow on the piston crown.
+The arrow must point in the direction of the cylinder exhaust.

 Assembly preparation

 Please check your delivered components for completeness and condition.
-Make sure to keep the components and your assembly area clean.
-Always moisten pistons, rings, gudgeon pins and cylinder bores with a light film of oil during assembly, which increases the service life of the parts.
+Make sure to keep the components and your assembly environment clean.
+Always coat pistons, rings, piston pins and cylinder liners with a light film of oil when assembling them.
+This increases the service life of the parts.

-Do not drive in the gudgeon pin, if it is stiff, heat the piston slightly.
+Do not drive in the piston pin; if it is difficult to move, warm the piston slightly.

-You can find important information about piston rings in our blog post “ How to – piston rings ”.
+You can find important information about the piston ring in our blog post “ How to – Piston Rings ”.

-Plunger clips must not be pressed together for insertion into the puncture!
-By compressing the preload can be reduced.
-As a result, the clips can fall out more easily or hold more poorly in the groove.
+Piston clips must not be pressed together to insert them into the recess!
+By squeezing, the pre-tension can be reduced.
+This makes it easier for the clips to fall out or holds harder in the groove.
 Therefore: first place one end of the clip in the groove.
-Then insert the clip into the puncture in a spiral motion.
-The openings and lugs of the clips must point in the running direction of the piston.
-Otherwise the clips will start to wobble at high acceleration and may break.
+Then place the clip into the puncture in a spiral movement.
+The openings and noses of the clips must point in the direction of travel of the piston.
+Otherwise the clips will start to flutter at high accelerations and can break.

-We strongly recommend to always use new clips.
+We strongly recommend always using new clips.
 You can also find them in our online shop in the usual BARIKIT quality.

 Everything should be clear now, right?
 If you have any questions or need help with installation, please contact us!
 We are glad to help you.

 Did you like the blog post?
-Tell us that by leaving us a comment.
+Feel free to tell us by leaving us a comment.

-You would also be doing us a huge favor by leaving us a Google review or product review.
+You would also be doing us a big favor if you left us a Google review or product review.
 This helps us to make other moped enthusiasts aware of our BARIKIT parts.